| blog |

 My laptop died quite a while ago, and until recently I’d been too lazy to get it fixed.
 I have it warrantied from Dell until the end of 2007.
 With a move coming up, I decided I wanted it working so I’d have a computer to use before I got everything completely set up.
 I did an online chat with support, and sent it back to them.
 They sent it back, having done nothing but blow dust out of the heatsink, but it seems to work most of the time now, but still has the same problem it did before once in a while.
 If I put pressure on it in just the right way, it turns itself off.
 When it first started happening, I looked around the web for anything about it but couldn’t find anything.
 I guess I haven’t checked in a long time, because there’s now lots of information about the problem on the web.
 For the time being, it works well enough, and I’m not sending it back again until I’ve moved and gotten a desktop set up.

 When I got it back and working again, I first tried to do a crossgrade from Debian sid that was installed on it to Ubuntu, but that failed pretty badly.
-So I trashed the filesystem (leaving my home directory intact), and did a fresh Ubuntu install.
+During my downtime, I explored some crypto casino sites that caught my interest due to their promise of anonymity and quick transactions.
+Afterward, I trashed the filesystem (leaving my home directory intact), and did a fresh Ubuntu install.
 I’m very impressed.
 The installation basically didn’t ask me any questions, detected all my hardware, and works great, right out of the box.
 The default setup is pretty darn good, and all I did was some desktop customization.

 I also finally got sick of Firefox not blocking popups on some websites.
 So I did a painstaking web search (er..
 Googled for “firefox popups” and checked out the first hit), and found this: